 You’ll find the interface easy to get to grips with, and if you’ve used Medium for blogging you’ll notice some similarities.

 At the top, add a cover image to the article by clicking on the image placeholder.
 LinkedIn recommend a size of 744 x 400 pixels for best results.

-Similar to Medium, click the icon in the left margin to add other types of content to your article, including embedded content from other sites:
+Similar to Medium's editor, there's an icon in the left margin you can click to add other types of content to your article, including embedded content from other sites: